Do you love reading?

 Reviewers are paid monthly, on the 5th, for each review that they completed during the previous month.

-2. Online Book Club
+2. Write book reviews for Online Book Club

 If you love to read books and enjoy discovering new authors, becoming a reviewer for the Online Book Club will be right up your alley.